haroonfayyaz/haroonfayyaz/README.md

 ## 📚 Projects

+### Trello-like task management App
+- Task List Creation: Users can create task lists to organize projects.
+- Task Creation: Tasks can be added to any list with details.
+- Task Deletion: Tasks can be removed as needed.
+- Task Detail View: View and update task details.
+- Task Description: Add or update task descriptions for clarity.
+- Drag-and-Drop: Move tasks between lists seamlessly with drag-and-drop functionality.

 ### Vehicle Diagnostics App
 - Developed an app serving over 500 daily users for ECU communication with 95% accuracy.
 - Designed a rule engine that improved repair estimates by 20%.